 The individual zones are characterized and designated as follows:

-LPZ 0A: unprotected zone outside of a building where direct lightning strikes are possible.
+LPZ 0A: Unprotected zone outside of a building where direct lightning strikes are possible.
 The direct coupling of lightning currents in cables and the undamped magnetic field of the lightning strike can cause hazards and damage.

 LPZ 3: zone inside the building where overvoltages or surge currents are expected to be only extremely low or entirely absent, and electromagnetic fields are expected to be only very weak or non-existent.

 The normative classification of lightning protection systems is split into levels I to IV.
-They are based on a set of lightning current parameter values with regard to probability, whereby the largest and smallest rated values in the event of naturally occurring strikes cannot be exceeded and the strikes can be safely discharged.
-Lightning protection level I thereby corresponds to the highest rated values and the greatest probability of capturing a strike.
+They are based on a set of lightning current parameter values with regard to probability, where the largest and smallest rated values in the event of naturally occurring strikes cannot be exceeded and the strikes can be safely discharged.
+Lightning protection level I therefore corresponds to the highest rated values and the greatest probability of capturing a strike.
 The values decrease accordingly, down to lightning protection level IV.

 Surge protection for the power supply

 Our type 1+2, type 2, and type 3 surge protective devices provide effective protection for your electronic devices.
-From feed-in through to the end device, we provide convenient, ready-to-install solutions for all applications.
+From feed-in to the end device, we provide convenient, ready-to-install solutions for all applications.

-Surge protection for measurement and control technology
+Measurement and control technology

 A large number of signals are controlled and monitored in measurement and control technology (MCR technology) applications.
-Our protective devices prevent interferences and damage caused by overvoltages and provide you with the ideal solution for all applications.
+Our protective devices prevent interference and damage caused by overvoltages and provide you with the ideal solution for all applications.

 Data interfaces are particularly sensitive to overvoltages, because they operate with low signal levels and high frequencies.
 Use our surge protection solutions for interference-free data transmission with the same bandwidth in your IT systems.

-Surge protection for transmitters and receivers
+Protecting transmitters and receivers

 Surge protection for photovoltaic systems